Chantilly, Virginia: Etymology

 The name Chantilly originates from the Chantilly Plantation, established in the early 19th century by Charles Calvert Stuart and his wife, Cornelia Lee Turberville Stuart.
-Cornelia inherited part of the Leeton estate from her father, George Richard Lee Turberville, and the couple built their mansion around 1817, naming it after the Westmoreland County estate previously owned by her grandfather, Richard Henry Lee, a signer of the Declaration of Independence.
+Cornelia had inherited part of the Leeton estate from her father, George Richard Lee Turberville, and the couple built their mansion around 1817, naming it after the Westmoreland County estate previously owned by her grandfather, Richard Henry Lee, a signer of the Declaration of Independence.

-The name “Chantilly” itself came from Château de Chantilly in France.
-Richard Henry Lee had named his estate “Chantilly” in 1763, which is believed to be the origin of the name later used by the Stuarts.
+The name "Chantilly" itself came from Château de Chantilly in France.
+Richard Henry Lee had named his estate "Chantilly" in 1763, which is believed to be the origin of the name later used by the Stuarts.
 The mansion was constructed using local red sandstone quarried from the property.

 Over time, the name "Chantilly" came to refer not only to the plantation but also to the surrounding area as the region developed.

 The broader Chantilly area often includes neighboring South Riding.
-The official Chantilly CDP is within Fairfax County, while the South Riding CDP is in neighboring Loudoun County, both sharing the "Chantilly" mail address and ZIP codes 20151/20152.
+The official Chantilly CDP is within Fairfax County, while the South Riding CDP is in neighboring Loudoun County, both sharing the "Chantilly" mail address and ZIP Codes 20151/20152.
 Residents of both areas are situated along U.S. Route 50 and Virginia State Route 28.